Yoga Poses For Older Men:

-Another great pose for any yoga routine for men 50 and older, is the downward-facing dog.
-A staple in yoga, Adho Mukha Svanasana is a beginner pose, done in the prone-type position and is said to help strengthen the core.
+Secondly, is downward-facing dog.
+A staple in yoga, Adho Mukha Svanasana is a beginner pose, done in the prone-type position.

-This asana can help to loosen tight muscles in the feet, shoulders, back, hips, hamstrings as well as the legs and arms.
-It is an inversion, forward-bend, stretch and strength-type pose.
+This asana can help to loosen tight muscles in the feet, calves, shoulders, back, hips, hamstrings as well as the legs and arms.
+It is an inversion, forward-bend, full body stretch and strength-type pose.

-1. The easiest and one of the more common ways to assume this position is starting in the "table-top" position or asana.
+1. One of the more common ways to assume this position is starting in the “table-top” position.
 Arms and hands shoulder width, feet should be hip-width apart.

 2. Hands should be roughly 3-4 inches above your shoulders.
 From here, come up on your toes, and begin to lift the hips toward the sky, by straightening your legs and pressing your buttock upward.

-3. Press through the palms of your hands and fingers, outward.
+3. Next, press through the palms of your hands and fingers, outward.
 Head facing downward.

-4. As you press the buttocks and hips upwards, your chest should be coming closer toward your thigh area.
+4. As you press the buttocks and hips upwards, your chest should be coming closer toward your thighs.

 5. Attempt to keep the back straight, without an arch.